 This page on how to read Tarot time comes from the FAQ Files, and is a response to several questions I’ve gotten about how we can determine the timing of an event seen in a Tarot reading.

-I get uber "out there" when it comes to the concept of time because it's a giant "blue pill" (to quote the Matrix movie), topic leading to endless and slippery implications.
+I get uber “out there” when it comes to the concept of time because it’s a giant “blue pill” (to reference the Matrix movie), topic leading to endless and slippery implications.

 Namely, time is not linear, so slapping down a Tarot card to nail down a time frame is, well, kind of absurd.

 I’m going to play heretic here and say Tarot cannot accurately predict the timing of a specific event (*gasp*).